An appraisal is estimation allowing the appraiser to come to an opinion of value.

-Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a residence.
+The Sales Comparison Approach is normally the most definitive and clearest indicator of value for a house.

-There are a lot of reasons to obtain an appraisal from Barnstable/Plymouth Appraisal Services with the usual reason being real estate and mortgage transactions.
+There are many reasons to purchase an appraisal from Barnstable/Plymouth Appraisal Services with the usual reason being real estate and mortgage transactions.

 To contest inflated property taxes.